livegnik/2way-design/2WAY High-Level Design.md

 ### 2.5.5 Filtering Objects

 In addition to querying objects, users can filter objects within the 2WAY system based on specific criteria.
 This filtering functionality allows users to narrow down their search results and focus on the most relevant information.
-Filtering can be applied to Attributes, Ratings, and other object types within the system, with the ability to specify voting status (1 for up-voted, 0 for down-voted).
+Filtering can be applied to all object types within the system, except for Edge objects.

 Below is an example of a JSON document for filtering objects based on specific criteria: